FrederikSmith/logistics-dashboard/README.md

 donut chart showing the full delivery status distribution.
 Filterable by market.

 ### Page 2: Performance Deep Dive

 Late delivery rate across the top 15 product categories showing which products are most affected.
-A clustered column chart comparing actual vs scheduled shipping days by shipping mode, revealing where delivery promises are consistently broken.
+A clustered column chart comparing actual vs scheduled shipping days by shipping mode, revealing that all modes exceed their targets but faster modes have tighter windows, which inflates their late delivery rates despite shorter actual delivery times.
 A yearly trend line showing the steady increase in late delivery rates from 2015 to 2017.

 ---